Dat So La Lee: Documentation

 Dat So La Lee met her future art dealers Amy and Abram Cohn around 1895.
 She was most likely hired by the couple as a laundress.
 They recognized the quality of Dat So La Lee's weaving and, wanting to enter the curio trade in Native American art, decided to promote and sell her basketry.
 Abram "Abe" Cohn owned the Emporium Company, a men's clothing store, in Carson City, Nevada.

-The couple began to document every basket she produced from 1895–1925.
+The couple began to document every basket she produced from 1895 to 1925.
 This expanded to include about 120 baskets that are documented.
 Most if not all of these documented baskets were sold at Cohn's Emporium, while the Cohns provided Keyser with food, lodging, and healthcare.
 The supreme craftsmanship of these baskets certainly added to the value, but the Cohns' early documentation promoted her artwork.
 Scholars have discovered that almost everything the Cohns wrote about Keyser was an exaggeration or fabrication.

 In 1945 the State of Nevada purchased 20 Dat So La Lee baskets.
 Ten were placed in the collection of the Nevada Historical Society (NHS) in Reno, Nevada and ten went to the Nevada State Museum in Carson City.
 With the collection came the ledgers documenting the baskets.
 In 1979 four of the baskets were stolen from the NHS but by 1999 all had been recovered and all ten were placed on permanent display.
 Four of the baskets were loaned to the Nevada Museum of Art for the exhibit "Tahoe, a Visual History" (August 22, 2015 - January 10, 2016).

 Craftsmanship

 Dat So La Lee primarily used willow in the construction of her basketry.
 She would usually start out with three rods of willow and then weave strands around that.
 Her predominate style was a flat base, expanding out into its maximum circumference and tapering back to a hole in the top around the same size as the base.

 This is the degikup style that she popularized with Washoe basketweavers.

+Five of Dat So La Lee's baskets are included in a 2023 exhibition Independent 20th Century in New York City.
+The five include a basket titled "Brotherhood of Men" which sold for $1.2 million in 2007, and a 1916 basket titled "Myriads of Stars Shine Over Our Dead Ancestors" that Dat So La Lee considered as her best work.